openmc-dev/openmc/docs/source/methods/random_ray.rst

 :math:`k_{eff}`, represents the effective neutron multiplication factor.
-If the right hand side of Equation :eq:`transport` is condensed into a single term, represented by the total neutron source term :math:`Q(\vec{r}, \vec{\Omega},E)`, the form given in Equation :eq:`transport_simple` is reached."
+If the right hand side of Equation :eq:`transport` is condensed into a single term, represented by the total neutron source term :math:`Q(\vec{r}, \vec{\Omega},E)`, the form given in Equation :eq:`transport_simple` is reached.

 .. math::
     :label: transport_simple